 After the donation ask (and the confirmation of the donation) subjects answered questions about their beliefs in the context of the donation opportunity.
 The goal was to get additional suggestive evidence on the underlying mechanisms of why certain features of unit donation schemes create an effect.
-Since the insights form the data are limited, their discussion is delegated to the Appendix.
+However, the insights from these questions turned out to be limited.

-Figures A.13 and A.14 show the questions administered to subjects in treatments Info - Small, Info & Frame - Small, Unit Donation - Small and a random subsample (about 50 percent) of the treatment Money Donation.
+Figures A.14 and A.15 show the questions administered to subjects in treatments Info - Small, Info & Frame - Small, Unit Donation - Small and a random subsample (about 50 percent) of the treatment Money Donation.
 On the first screen, subjects answered 7-point Likert scale questions about the deservingness of the donation recipients (deserving), the trustworthiness of the charity (trust), whether making a donation of \$1 - the cost of a daily nutritional ration - makes a difference (effective), whether it is inappropriate to give a small donation of \$1 (self), and whether others think it is inappropriate to give a small donation of \$1 (other).
 We decided to focus on a donation of \$1 to see whether any of the features of a unit donation scheme change whether such a small donation - equivalent to the cost per unit under a small unit size - is perceived as effective or (in)appropriate.

 On the second screen, subjects where asked about the donation behavior of other participants.
 In particular, they indicated how many out of 100 individuals who completed exactly the same HIT (i) did not donate to the charity, (ii) donated between \$0.01 and \$1, and (iii) donated between \$1.01 and \$90.
-If their answers for the three categories differed not more than 3 from the observed donation behavior, they received a bonus payment of \$0.60.
+If their answers for the three categories differed not by more than 3 from the observed donation behavior, they received a bonus payment of \$0.60.